MyUsernamesDis5/MyUsernamesDIs5/README.md

 - 🤔 I have  worked with PHP and C++
 - 📫 How to reach me: You can reach me by sending me an email at this address: a2241330014@alumnos.uat.edu.mx
 - 😄 Pronouns: He/Him
-- Im more than happy to learn many new things and im looking forward to it.
+- I'm more than happy to learn many new things and im looking forward to it.
 Working my way to specialize in CyberSecurity